daliworks/thingplus-embedded/docs/Thingplus_Embedded_Guide_EN.md

-## 1. Thing+ Embedded Overview
+## 1. Thing+ Custom (Embedded) Hardware Development and Integration Overview
-Thing+ Embedded is composed of the Thing+ Embedded Protocol, Thing+ Embedded SDK and Thing+ Gateway.
+Thing+ Embedded is composed of the Thing+ Embedded Protocol, where you can directly use something like NodeRed to push messages (MQTT usually) via our API, the Thing+ Embedded SDK and the Thing+ Gateway (also known as the Thing+ Agent).
 The Thing+ Embedded Protocol defines the format of data flowing between hardware and the Thing+ Cloud server.
 The Thing+ Embedded SDK is a C library that implements our Thing+ Embedded Protocol.
-The Thing+ Gateway is a Node.js application program that implements Thing+ Embedded Protocol.
+Finally, the Thing+ Gateway is a Node.js application program that implements Thing+ Embedded Protocol, and can be used out-of-the-box on your hardware if you support Node.js, TLS, and have a linux environment.

+You may use any of these methods to directly push data to Thing+ for visualization on your dashboard from custom hardware.

 ### 1.1 Hardware application requirements

 #### 1.1.1 Thing+ Embedded Protocol
 The Thing+ Embedded Protocol can be implemented in hardware ranging from the low end such as WiFi chips to the high end.
 Firmware or any OS can be used.
-The ability to connect a MQTT server, sense sensors, actuate actuators, compose MQTT, and send HTTP messages are required in order to function correctly.
+The ability to connect to a MQTT server, sense sensors, actuate actuators, compose MQTT, and send HTTP messages is required in order to function correctly.

 Category|Description
 ---|---